An agent memory run started with 50 stored facts. Each fact had a half-life of 10 ticks. After 30 ticks of a task loop, 8 memories remained.

 engine = MemoryEngine()

-# Store a memory that decays
+# Store a memory that decays.

 engine.store("user_preference", "dark mode", half_life=10)

-# Advance time
+# Advance logical time.

 engine.tick(5)